m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/map-set#iteration-over-set)

-`Set.prototype.keys`, `Set.prototype.values`, and `Set.prototype.entries` can be used to get an iterable from a set (set insertion order is preserved); they work in a way that preserves compatibility with the corresponding `Map.prototype` methods:
+`Set.prototype.keys`, `Set.prototype.values`, and `Set.prototype.entries` can be used to get an iterable object from a set (set insertion order is preserved); they work in a way that preserves compatibility with the corresponding `Map.prototype` methods:

 ```js
 const set = new Set()